 A discussion on unionization with a focus on international student issues.

-The next blog post in our #WhyNotWaterloo series on the question *What Difference Does a Union Make?* examines quarantine packages for international students coming to the university in January 2021.
+The next blog post in our #WhyNotWaterloo series -- which explores the difference a union *really* makes -- examines quarantine packages for international students coming to UW in January 2021.
 Did you know that graduate TAs at other Ontario universities are able to quarantine through their university for free, whereas UW is charging over $1000?
-But **\#WhyNotWaterloo?** Read on to find out more.
+But #WhyNotWaterloo?
+Read on to find out more.